-- 64. A provider is expected to have an appropriate and realistic number of intervention strategies based on the risks that it has identified through its assessment of performance, its objectives and its context. - 65.
-For each indication of risk that is identified for action through the assessment of performance, a provider is expected to develop an intervention strategy that addresses the underlying risks to equality of opportunity, and that contains information on the activities that it will undertake to mitigate these risks and achieve the objectives it has set. - 66.
-The OfS and the Centre for Transforming Access and Student Outcomes in Higher Education (TASO) have produced effective practice resources covering specific groups and evidence related to common activities undertaken by providers.25 These resources provide non-exhaustive examples of the types of activities that may be included within a provider's intervention strategies.
+- 66. A provider is expected to have an appropriate and realistic number of intervention strategies based on the risks that it has identified through its assessment of performance, its objectives and its context. - 67.
+For each indication of risk that is identified for action through the assessment of performance, a provider is expected to develop an intervention strategy that addresses the underlying risks to equality of opportunity, and that contains information on the activities that it will undertake to mitigate these risks and achieve the objectives it has set.
+Intervention strategies can include a continuation of existing activity or newly designed activities, but should all clearly relate to the underlying theory of change and expected outcomes. - 68.
+The OfS and the Centre for Transforming Access and Student Outcomes in Higher Education (TASO) have produced effective practice resources covering specific groups and evidence related to common activities undertaken by providers.
+These resources provide non-exhaustive examples of the types of activities that may be included within a provider's intervention strategies.
 This advice will not include guidance on supporting specific target student groups.